 So what is Sublimation Printing?
-Here is the technical jargon:
+Here is the technical jargon if you really want to know:

 Dye-sublimation printing (or dye-sub printing) is a computer printing technique which uses heat to transfer dye onto materials